AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 Testability
 ===========

-Everbody knows some code that is hard to test.
-I have seen functions without input or output -- the purely act on global state (global variables).
-We know that is bad, but is also untestable.
+Everybody knows some code that is hard to test.
+I have seen functions without input or output -- acting purely on global variables.
+We know globals are bad!
+And it is also untestable.
 |BR|
 We should avoid that.

-By writing test first, we enforce an implicit requirement: code should be testable.
+By writing tests first, we enforce an implicit requirement: code should be testable.

 =============
 How to start?